goauthentik/client-go/docs/PolicyBinding.md

 ### NewPolicyBinding

-`func NewPolicyBinding(pk string, policyObj Policy, groupObj Group, userObj User, target string, order int32, ) *PolicyBinding`
+`func NewPolicyBinding(pk string, policyObj PolicyBindingPolicyObj, groupObj NotificationRuleGroupObj, userObj PolicyBindingUserObj, target string, order int32, ) *PolicyBinding`

 NewPolicyBinding instantiates a new PolicyBinding object This constructor will assign default values to properties that have it defined,